Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Variant II: Pushing Global Efficiency to the Limit

 \subsection{Algorithm design}

 We begin by outlining the acceleration framework in \Cref{alg.ms accelerated utr}.
-The main technical ingredient is to integrate the \ref{eq.newTR} oracle into a modified version of the framework from \citet{monteiro2013accelerated}, which provides another eligible oracle choice besides the cubic regularization oracle in the previous literature \cite{carmon2022optimal}.
+The main technical ingredient is to integrate the \ref{eq.newTR} oracle into a modified version of the framework proposed by \citet{monteiro2013accelerated}, providing another eligible oracle choice besides the cubic regularization oracle in the previous literature \cite{carmon2022optimal}.

 At the core of \Cref{alg.ms accelerated utr} lies an implicit search procedure (\Cref{alg.bisection ms}, we still call it R\&B for short) along the curve: